sourcehut-mirrors/betamine/README.md

 # betamine

-This is an implementation of Minecraft beta 1.7.3.
-At the moment it is little more than a glorified world renderer.
+This is a Minecraft beta 1.7.3 client.
+At the moment it is very simple and limited in its capabilities.

 Dependencies: